 For the best long-term results, start day trading with a focus on process and strategy.
 The best way to do this is to start off safe by testing your skills in a risk-free environment.
 This risk-free environment is created through simulated trading.

-Day Trading Accounts – Consideration #2:
+Day Trading Accounts – Consideration #2: Size should be dictated by the trading instrument you pick

 At a very basic level, your broker dictates your capital requirements.
 In turn your broker is following guidelines and rules set by the various exchanges.